Common Tests During Pregnancy

 You will be given a special glucose solution to drink.

-glucose levels in your body.
+levels in your body.

-What is a Group B strep culture?
+What is a group B strep culture?

-Group B Streptococcus (GBS) are bacteria found in the lower genital tract of about
+Group B streptococcus (GBS) are bacteria found in the lower genital tract of about

 GBS is the most common cause of life-threatening infections in newborns, including

-treatment for a positive GBS test are 20 times less likely to develop the disease
+20 times less likely to develop the disease than those whose mothers don't get treatment.

 What is an ultrasound?

-at various times throughout pregnancy for different
+at various times throughout pregnancy for many reasons.

 In the first trimester